Stallone, Schwarzenegger in fighting form for "Expendables 2"

 “The Expendables” hit theaters in August 2010 with a tale of aging mercenaries on a new assignment and was positioned as a return to classic 1980s action and adventure versus the Spider-Man and Batman film franchises that rule box offices today.

-The film was loaded with older actions stars such as Bruce Willis and Jean-Claude Van Damme, and the formula worked well, as the movie blasted its way to nearly $275 million at worldwide box offices.
+The film was loaded with older actions stars such as Bruce Willis, and the formula worked well as the movie blasted its way to nearly $275 million at worldwide box offices.

-For the sequel, in theaters on August 17, Stallone and Schwarzenegger reunite with Willis, Van Damme, Chuck Norris, Jet-Li, Jason Statham and others.
+For the sequel, in theaters on August 17, Stallone and Schwarzenegger reunite with Willis, Chuck Norris, Jet-Li, Jason Statham and others.

 “The first one was more searching for what was going to work.
 Is it more dramatic, comedic?
 But on the second one, you find out what works from the first one, and you try to amplify it,” Stallone told the Comic-Con crowd.

-Note: (This story deleted incorrect references to Jean-Claude Van Damme in paragraphs five and six)